andreineculau/hyperrest-explorer/README.md

-# Hypermedia Explorer
+# HyperREST Explorer

-A Hypermedia Explorer for Hypermedia APIs.
+A HyperREST Explorer for [HyperREST](http://andreineculau.github.com/hyperrest/) APIs.

 This is an abstract fork of [HAL Browser](https://github.com/mikekelly/hal-browser).